-- Regular parent meetings take place with the class teacher, Head of Inclusion and SENCo to discuss children and to review their progress and well-being. - Regular meetings with outside agencies take place to review targets set and progress of the child (for children with SEN support and EHCPs). - Parent consultations take place for new pupils. - The Head of Inclusion / SENCo are available to meet with parents to discuss their child. - Regular coffee mornings are held for parents of children with SEN. - Annual reviews are held for children with EHCPs. - In some cases, home school communication books are in place.
+- Regular parent meetings take place with the class teacher, and a member of the Inclusion Team to discuss children and to review their progress and well-being. - Regular meetings with outside agencies take place to review targets set and progress of the child (for children with SEN support and EHCPs). - Parent consultations take place for new pupils. - The Head of Inclusion / SENCo are available to meet with parents to discuss their child. - Regular coffee mornings are held for parents of children with SEN. - Annual reviews are held for children with EHCPs.